B2B Growth Agency: Select, Vet, Onboard

 Framework 3 - The Demand State Alignment Model

-The Demand State Alignment Model is a framework that evaluates agencies based on their ability to address prospects across all five demand states rather than traditional funnel stages.
-It organizes agency capabilities into demand state coverage: unaware, problem aware, solution aware, partner aware, and product aware.
-Use the Demand State Alignment Model when you need coverage across the entire B2B buying journey, not just lead generation.
+The Demand State Alignment Model evaluates agencies on their ability to address prospects across all five demand states, not traditional funnel stages.
+Coverage spans five states: unaware, problem aware, solution aware, partner aware, and product aware.
+Apply it when you need coverage across the entire B2B buying journey, not just lead generation.

 Demand State Coverage: